 Increasing the Same Day ACH Dollar Limit

-This rule will continue to expand the capabilities of Same Day ACH.
+This rule expands the capabilities of Same Day ACH.
 Increasing the Same Day ACH dollar limit to $1 million per payment is expected to improve Same Day ACH use cases, and contribute to additional adoption.

 Increasing the dollar limit has been a frequently asked for change by ACH end-users.
 Most recently, a summer 2020 survey of corporate ACH end-users resulted in recommendations for Same Day ACH: